Why pursue a Chemistry degree at Rutgers-Camden?

 I am a current or prospective graduate student and I have specific questions about the sequence of courses I should take.
 Whom do I contact for more information?

 See “Our Courses” for a list of graduate courses, which includes information on all pre-requisites, or visit the “Our Programs” page and click on your program of interest to see the requirements and recommended sequence of courses for your program of interest.
-Contact Dr. Hao Zhu, our Graduate Program Director, with specific questions.
+Contact Dr. David Salas de la Cruz, our Graduate Program Director, with specific questions.

 I am interested in a Ph.D..
 Where do I find information on this?